-In November 2020, we entered into change in control and severance agreements with each of Mr. Farzan, Mr. Meltz, Dr. Murphy and Dr. Williams, which agreements would provide for certain severance and change in control benefits as described below.
+In November 2020, we entered into change in control and severance agreements with each of Mr. Farzan and Mr. Meltz, which agreements would provide for certain severance and change in control benefits as described below.
+In June 2021, we entered into a change in control and severance agreement with Ms. Krishnamohan.